telerik/blazor-docs/components/listbox/overview.md

 ## Data Binding

-The ListBox supports [binding to a model class](#creating-blazor-listbox), which requires setting a [`TextField`, unless the property name is `Text`](#listbox-parameters).
+The ListBox supports [binding to a model class](#creating-blazor-listbox), which requires setting the [`TextField` parameter, unless the property name is `"Text"`](#listbox-parameters).
 Another option is to bind the component to a collection of primitive strings.

->caption Bind ListBox to List<string>
+>caption Bind ListBox to List&lt;string&gt;

 ````CSHTML
 <TelerikListBox Data="@ListBoxStrings"